Intellectual property

 Conclusion

-Research published by the European Parliament in 2017 claimed that Blockchain could “change our lives” (Boucher 2017).
-What the various blockchain applications that are being developed in areas as diverse as trade finance trade facilitation trade in services intellectual property and government procurement show is that Blockchain has the potential to impact both the traders and the government agencies involved in international trade significantly.
-Opportunities are multifaceted but will only be realized if several key challenges are addressed.
+Research published by the European Parliament in 2017 claimed that Blockchain could “change our lives” (Boucher, 2017).
+What the various blockchain applications that are being developed in areas as diverse as trade finance, trade facilitation, trade in services, intellectual property and government procurement show is that Blockchain has the potential to impact both the traders and the government agencies involved in international trade sig Read More

 The policy context for action on innovation and access

-This chapter outlines the policy framework for public health intellectual property (IP) international trade and competition focusing on how they intersect with particular emphasis on medical technologies.
-The framework comprises the human rights dimension of access to medicines; the policy economic and legal features of IP and innovation systems; regulation of medical products; competition policy; and relevant trade policy measures including import tariffs non-tariff measures rules on trade in services government procurement and regional and bilateral free trade agreements (FTAs).
-In addition it discusses the economics of innovation and access to medical technologies and outlines the interface between genetic resources traditional knowledge and traditional medicine IP and trade.
+This chapter outlines the policy framework for public health, intellectual property (IP), international trade and competition, focusing on how they intersect, with particular emphasis on medical technologies.
+The framework comprises the human rights dimension of access to medicines; the policy, economic and legal features of IP and innovation systems; regulation of medical products; competition policy; and relevant trade policy measures, including imp Read More

 Medical technologies: the fundamentals